-Rico cotton aran is a thin aran (also called Worsted weight), so you can get away with switching to a DK (Double knit or light worsted) and still keep my finished sizes and hook sizes used.
+Rico cotton aran is a thin aran (also called Worsted weight or weight 4), so you can get away with switching to a DK (Double knit or light worsted) and still acheive a similar finished size to me and use the same hook sizes I used.

 Although I’m from the UK I use US terms.
 I will give the UK translations each week for all the stitches, but otherwise everything will be in US stitch terms including the tutorial videos.